 - AI lab at the UCSD computer science department

 - Computer science department at CalPoly, San Luis Obispo

 - I went to the ACM ICPC world finals as a contestant for UC San Diego in 2000 and 2001.

 - I have been a coach for students at UCSD and Baylor.

 - I regularly teach Competitive Learning at Baylor, a course on how to do algorithmic problem solving.
 I developed this course with David Sturgill, and together we have authored more than 300 problems for the course.

 - I participated in putting together the following contests:

 - The 2009 ICPC World Finals Playoff.

-- I have been a member of the ICPC Live Analytics team at the 2011 and 2012 world finals.
+- I was been a member of the ICPC Live Analytics team at the ICPC world finals from 2011-2015.